Hypermobile Ehlers Danlos (hEDS) Evaluations

 Access & Affordability

-If cost is a concern, please don’t hesitate to reach out.
-I offer flexible payment arrangements, and I believe financial barriers should never prevent someone from accessing supportive, personalized care.
+If cost is a concern, don’t hesitate to reach out.
+I believe financial barriers should never prevent someone from accessing supportive genetic counseling services.

 FAQs